Skip to main content

 Providing Evidence

 Evidence falls into two categories: Text responses — Written explanations you type directly.
 For example, a rebuttal explaining why the charge is legitimate, or details about the service provided.
 File uploads — Documents you upload as proof.
 Accepted formats are PDF, JPEG, PNG, and TIFF (max 25 MB per file).
+Each evidence item shows a badge once you’ve completed it: Responded for text or Uploaded for files.

 What Evidence to Submit